meltingscales/amethyst-algorithms-minecraft-intro-to-cs-course/README.md

 # Amethyst Algorithms: Minecraft Intro to CS Course

+Note to myself: PAUSE this course and just make a mod called `AmethystShards`.
+Henry: You need to really understand how to write mods. `04-13-2025 HP`

 ![Amethyst Algorithms](amethyst-algorithms.png)

 my desire to teach and love of minecraft all rolled into one